openintegrationhub/openintegrationhub.github.io/docs/Connectors/building-nodejs-component.md

 Open Integration Hub supports `Node.js` programming language for building integration components such as Components.

-To help you create a Connector in `Node.js` we have created a simple template adapter component to start out with: [Contacts Adapter Template](https://github.com/openintegrationhub/contacts-adapter-template).
-It is a well-documented minimal adapter intended to fetch and push data of the Contacts domain from and to the SnazzyContacts API.
+To help you create a Connector in `Node.js` we have created a simple template component to start out with: [Contacts Component Template](https://github.com/openintegrationhub/contacts-adapter-template).
+It is a well-documented minimal component intended to fetch and push data of the Contacts domain from and to the SnazzyContacts API.
 It is built with modularity in mind, so that for your own case you should be able to re-use most of the code, needing only to switch out the parts specific to the API you would like to target.

 For now lets start with understanding the different parts a typical component: